New in February 2026

 Avoid pluralised acronyms where they may be confusing:

-Follow usual the punctuation rules for possessives (see apostrophes):
+Follow the usual punctuation rules for possessives (see apostrophes):

 Generally, do not use full-stops in abbreviations: